 - Band-aids, Grilling Items, Picnic Items

 - Soup, Frozen Vegetables, Baking Items

 - Start of Thanksgiving Items (right after Halloween)

 - Oatmeal, Hot Chocolate, Cough and Cold Medicine

 I am not advocating for you to clear the shelves for these items when they are at rock-bottom prices.
 However, when Heinz Ketchup was on sale in the summer of 2010 for $1.00 for a 40 oz. bottle at both Target and Walmart, I did buy about six bottles, after looking closely at the dates.

 As you continue to walk on your money-saving journey, be mindful to identify and utilize sale cycles for the products you buy to help you maximize your savings.
 Please share any great sale cycles that we could add to this list and remember that if you find a stellar deal, local food shelves would love donations! :)

 Angie has graciously shared her story with us over the last 8 weeks.
-She is a Pocket Your Dollars team member who teaches Pocket Your Dollars grocery-saving classes to mom’s groups, Community Ed programs and other civic organizations in Carrie’s stead.
+She is a Pocket Your Dollars team member who teaches Pocket Your Dollars grocery-saving classes to mom’s groups, Community Ed programs and other civic organizations in PYD’s stead.
 Angie also compiles the bi-weekly Co+Op Deals shopping lists.
 When she’s not doing those things, she is a stay-at-home mom to two little ones.
 If you have a story to contribute, please email us.

 Your turn: What have you noticed about when products tend to go on sale, whether monthly or annually?